angad-k/angad-k.github.io/index.md

 ## Hey there 👋
-I am Angad Kambli.
-A CSE graduate from the Indian Institute of Technology, Roorkee - currently working as an Applications Engineer at Oracle.
+I am Angad Kambli - A CSE graduate from the Indian Institute of Technology, Roorkee - currently working as an Applications Engineer at Oracle.
 Some projects that I worked upon:

 ---